TrshPnda/trshpnda.github.io/_posts/Dawn2.md

 ![](https://raw.githubusercontent.com/TrshPnda/trshpnda.github.io/master/images/Dawn2-Vanilla.png)

-we have more vanilla bufferoverflow scenario where the R/ESP register is pointing nicely to our shellcode at the time of the crash with plenty of space to play with and right after our EIP address as well.
+we have a regular bufferoverflow scenario where the R/ESP register is pointing nicely to our shellcode at the time of the crash with plenty of space to play with and right after our EIP address as well.

 Do a search for a suitable jump or call esp address